 If plants are damaged by a pesticide or other chemical, they may or may not recover, depending on the severity of the damage.
 All that can be done is to wait and see what happens while providing good care for the plant.
 Preventing other stresses from harming the plant is the best way to minimize chemical injury.
 This includes watering during hot and dry periods, fertilizing if the soil is deficient, and scouting for other diseases and insect pests.

-When phytotoxicity is observed, there are no chemical sprays or nutrient/fertilizer applications that can reverse the damage.
+When phytotoxicity is observed, no chemical sprays or nutrient/fertilizer applications can reverse the damage.
 New growth may be unaffected and long-term damage may not occur.
 This depends on the plant species, its overall health, and the product it was exposed to.

 Management of Edible Plants with Chemical Injury

 In many cases, the product affecting the edible plant is not known.
-Even if you know the product used, the label may not provide safety information for use on fruits and vegetables since they may not be intended for use on these plants.
+Even if you know the product used, the label may not provide safety information for use on fruits and vegetables, as it may not be intended for use on these plants.

 Prevention is Important